 If you compare photos, the Functional Muscle Manipulation looks like Deep Tissue.
 There is big difference in the implementation, though.
 Deep Tissue treats the body as a material to soften up.
 The FMM understands that the muscles respond to our internal state.
 We contract when we feel threatened.
 We release, to a degree, when we feel safe and comfortable.

 Often, we stiffen up when our Autonomic Nervous Systems perceives a threat, even if we don't acknowledge the feeling.
 The FMM addresses that deeper pattern of defensive contraction instead of just trying to force your muscles to soften up.
 That is the functional part in the Functional Muscle Manipulation.
-The FMM increases your physical awareness of those autonomic reactions and eventually, you become able to release that contraction on our own.
-And that can have results that last for years.
+The FMM increases your physical awareness of those autonomic reactions so that, in time, releasing that contraction becomes something you can do on your own.
+That is why the aim of this work is resolution — not management.

 Deep Tissue vs the Functional Muscle Manipulation